RENDITION OF PREACHERBOT BASED ON THE HIEROPHANT TAROT CARD:

+Reading Two Scoops of Django and trying to apply some of this newfound knowledge on the reboot of the Assassins site.
 I’ve upgraded the site to Django 1.5 and take advantage of the new extendable AbstractClass user model.
 Unfortunately django-registration 1.0 isn’t completely 1.5 compatible and still directly imports User directly instead of using the new get_user method.
-Luckily the folks at django-registration were kind enough to post all the edits you need to make to their code to get it up and running with less work than I’d feared.
+Luckily the folks at django-registration were kind enough to post all the edits you need to make to their code to get…

 I accumulate a lot of sketches and artwork that isn’t really stand-alone OK but there are still some great aspects.
 It’s fun to go back through, adding color, and cleaning up the images a little bit.
 Here are some of the results.

 Drawn on Photoshop CS6 as part of the one drawing a day project.

 Took a break from some computer work to draw some folks at the coffeeshop.

 Milo likes to sit on top of his fake tree and make crazy eyes at us.